Microsoft-Web/WebCampTrainingKit/Presentation/02-ASPNET-and-VS-Web-Tooling/GettingStartedASPNETCore/README.md

 1. Show the **package.json** and **bower.json** files.

 	>	**Speaking Point:** Both NPM and Bower are now integrated in Visual Studio, as well as the Grunt and Gulp task runners.
-The Solution Explorer for ASP.NET 5 Web Applications has a Dependencies node showing Bower and NPM dependencies.
+The Solution Explorer for ASP.NET Core Web Applications has a Dependencies node showing Bower and NPM dependencies.
 The Bower dependencies are from **bower.json** in the project folder.
 The NPM dependencies are from **package.json** in the project folder.

 	![Showing integrated NPM and Bower](images/Showing-NPM-and-Bower-integrated.png?raw=true "Showing NPM and Bower integrated")